Vehicle insurance in the United States: Full coverage

 Full coverage is the term commonly used to refer to the combination of comprehensive and collision coverages (liability is generally also implied.)
 The term full coverage is actually a misnomer because, even within traditional "full coverage" insurance, there are many different types of coverage, and many optional amounts of each.
 "Full coverage" is a layman's misnomer that often results in drivers and vehicle owners being woefully underinsured.
 Most responsible insurance agents or brokers do not use this term when working with their clients.

 Most financial lenders in the United States require the financed vehicle to have collision coverage, and not just liability coverage, in order for the financial institution to cover their losses in case of an accident.
 Insurance requirements vary between financial institutions and each state.
 Minimum deductibles and liability limits (required by some leasing companies) would be outlined in the loan contract.
 Failure to carry the required coverages may lead to the lienholder purchasing insurance and adding the cost to the monthly payments or repossession of the vehicle.
 Vehicles purchased with cash or paid off by the owner are generally required to only carry liability.
 In some cases, vehicles financed through a "buy-here-pay-here" car dealership—in which the consumer (generally those with poor credit) finances a car and pays the dealer directly without a bank—may require comprehensive and collision depending on the amount owed for the vehicle.

 Collision

 Collision coverage provides coverage for vehicles involved in collisions.
 Collision coverage is subject to a deductible.
 This coverage is designed to provide payments to repair the damaged vehicle, or payment of the cash value of the vehicle if it is not repairable or totaled.
-Collision coverage is optional, however if you plan on financing a car or taking a car loan, the lender will usually insist you carry collision for the finance term or until the car is paid off.
+Collision coverage is optional, however if someone plans on financing a car or taking a car loan, the lender will usually insist the borrower carry collision for the finance term or until the car is paid off.
 Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) is the term used by rental car companies for collision coverage.

 Impact with a pedestrian has been ruled in prior court cases as a collision with an object and is considered a collision claim.